alibaba/hooks/packages/hooks/src/useAntdTable/index.en-US.md

 ### Form Validation

-Before the form is submitted, we will call `form.validateFields` to validate the form data.
-If the verification fails, the request will not be initiated.
+Before submitting the form, we validate the form data and do not initiate the request if validation fails.
+By default, `form.validateFields` is called.
+If the form instance provides `validateFieldsReturnFormatValue`, that method is preferred to support ProForm's `transform`.

 <code src="./demo/validate.tsx" />